Minehead, Somerset+ Add to favourites

 Heating: Oil central heating included.

-Garden: There is an enclosed garden and parking available for up to three cars.
+Garden: There is an enclosed garden to the side and rear of the cottage.

-Offers: Holiday Cottage guests get a discount at the Selworthy National Trust shop and café
+Offer: Holiday Cottage guests get a discount at the Selworthy National Trust shop and café.

 Things to see and do nearby